-Laury studied Foreign Languages and Civilisations in the University of Avignon, France before moving abroad to obtain a PGCE in Modern Languages at Liverpool John Moores University in 2006.
-He went on to hone his teaching skills in the city of Liverpool before moving on to Cairo, Egypt where he taught in MES, one of the leading schools in the Middle East.
-He is a returning staff member as he was part of the MFL department from 2013 to 2017.
+Laury studied Foreign Languages and Civilisations at the University of Avignon, France, before moving abroad to obtain a PGCE in Modern Languages at Liverpool John Moores University in 2006.
+He went on to hone his teaching skills in the city of Liverpool before moving on to Cairo, Egypt, where he taught in MES, one of the leading schools in the Middle East.
+He is a returning staff member as he was part of the MFL Department from 2013 to 2017.

-Laury has a keen interest in music and sport and strongly feels that the balance it gives him enables him to enjoy life to its full.
+Laury has a keen interest in music and sport, and strongly feels that the balance it gives him enables him to enjoy life to the full.
 His spiritual home is Liverpool, where he enjoys watching his favourite team Liverpool FC and going for runs on the promenade of Crosby beach.